London calling (1 of 1).jpg

 Constantine Manos said “it’s easy to take good pictures, difficult to take very good pictures and almost impossible to take great pictures”.
 I’m continually learning, with the aspiration of one day taking a great picture.

-Whether in the energy of the street or in the stillness of a long exposure, or the countryside, my aim is to take pictures that invite you to look again….and again.
+Whether in the energy of the street or in the stillness of a long exposure, the calm of the countryside or the emotionmy documentary work, my aim is to take pictures that invite you to look again….and again.

 We are all constantly looking for inspiration, but the most important thing is to keep practising and taking pictures.
-I hope that you enjoy looking at mine.
+I hope that you enjoy viewing mine.

-If you are interested in purchasing any of my photographs please contact me (see the contact page).
+If you are interested in purchasing any of my photographs, or just want to connect, please contact me (see the contact page).
 All the profits from the sale of my work go to the British Heart Foundation.